Tauranga and Western Bay consents exceed $1 billion for third year

 "I don't see this slowing down at the moment," he said.
 "We are finally starting to get some of the big developments and new infrastructure that has long been overdue in a city that is now New Zealand's fifth-largest urban area."

-Gregec said the construction boom had been one of the drivers of Tauranga's economy in the last few years.
+Gregec said the construction boom had been one of the drivers of Tauranga's economy in the past few years.
 "We still have a long way to go," he said.

-Tauranga mayor Greg Brownless said surpassing $1b in consents for the third year in a row showed confidence in the economy.
+Tauranga Mayor Greg Brownless said surpassing $1b in consents for the third year in a row showed confidence in the economy.

 However, he said the city's roading infrastructure issues such as State Highway 2 congestion needed to be addressed to be able to continue economic confidence.

-There were $12.3m worth of commercial consents issued in Tauranga in December.
+There was $12.3m worth of commercial consents issued in Tauranga in December.

-There was one large commercial consent issued for an extension to the Bernadette aged care facility at Taupo Ave worth $7.7m.
+One large commercial consent was issued for an extension to the Bernadette aged-care facility at Taupo Ave worth $7.7m.

-Max Robins, the chief executive CHT Healthcare Trust which owns Bernadette, said the consent was to refurbish and modernise some of the old rooms built in the late 1960s to early 1970s.
+Max Robins, chief executive of CHT Healthcare Trust which owns Bernadette, said the consent was to refurbish and modernise some of the old rooms built in the late 1960s to early 1970s.

 Robins said the company had recently built a laundry building in Tauriko and the plan was to demolish the original building that was on site, as well as some of the old rooms.